G1ANT-Robot/G1ANT.Manual/G1ANT-Language/Control-Flow-Commands/procedure.md

 The following script will insert values from the list **♥dataList⟦♥i⟧** starting from the value with index=1 (in our case it is 'OrderDate') into columns, we specified it in variables above.
 The execution of the script will only fill 7 columns, because of the condition we specified:
 `if ⊂♥columIndex <= 7⊃`
-The line @jump ➜columns if ⊂♥columIndex <= 7⊃@ means that G1ANT.Robot will move to the top of the script where we started defining the loop if the *♥columIndex* is 1,2,3,4,5,6 or 7, when it is 8, G1ANT.Robot will go further.
+The line `jump ➜columns if ⊂♥columIndex <= 7⊃` means that G1ANT.Robot will move to the top of the script where we started defining the loop if the **♥columIndex** is 1,2,3,4,5,6 or 7, when it is 8, G1ANT.Robot will go further.
 The 'key' of the loop is a number that gets incremented every time G1ANT.Robot reads the script inside of the loop.
 `♥i=♥i+1` - it increments the index of the values from our list.
 `♥columIndex = ♥columIndex + 1` - it increments the columns number.